 The university's highest priority is to offer outstanding teaching grounded in the liberal tradition in all of its undergraduate and graduate programs and vigorous engagement of students in the classroom and other learning environments.
 Grand Valley is known for excellence in student-centered teaching and learning.
 Ninety-two percent of regular faculty members have earned doctoral degrees or other appropriate terminal degrees.
 They are supported by a high quality nonteaching professional staff and Grand Valley's exceptionally fine teaching facilities.
 The quality of instruction is enhanced further by small class size, individual student advising, and career counseling.

-Grand Valley is accredited by The Higher Learning Commission; Member - North Central Association, 230 South LaSalle Street, Suite 7-500, Chicago, IL 60604-1411; telephone (312) 263-0456; Web: www.ncahlc.org/.
-Other accreditations and approvals include: Member - National Association of Schools of Music (NASM); Associate member of the National Association of Schools of Art and Design (NASAD); Seidman College of Business by The Association to Advance Collegiate Schools of Business (AACSB International); Accounting and taxation programs by The Association to Advance Collegiate Schools of Business (AACSB International); Medical laboratory science program: National Agency for Clinical Laboratory Sciences (NACLS); Chemistry Department by the Committee on Professional Training of the American Chemical Society (ACS); College of Education by the National Council for Accreditation of Teacher Education (NCATE); Bachelor of Science in engineering program by the Accreditation Board for Engineering and Technology (ABET); Bachelor of Science and Bachelor of Arts programs in computer science and in information systems by the Computing Accreditation Commission (CAC) of ABET.
-Nursing baccalaureate, master's and doctoral programs by the Commission on Collegiate Nursing Education (CCNE); Occupational therapy program by the Accreditation Council for Occupational Therapy Education (ACOTE); Physical therapy doctorate program by the Commission on Accreditation for Physical Therapy Education (CAPTE); The athletic training program in the Department of Movement Science by the Commission on Accreditation of Athletic Training Education (CAATE); Physician assistant studies program by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA); Master of Public Administration program in the School of Public and Nonprofit Administration by the National Association of Schools of Public Affairs and Administration (NASPAA); Baccalaureate and masters programs in the School of Social Work by the Council on Social Work Education (CSWE); American Bar Association for the Legal Studies Program; Michigan SBDC (MiSBDC): Association of Small Business Development Centers (ASBDC); Diagnostic Medical Sonography-general Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS); Diagnostic Medical Sonography-echo and vascular Joint Review Committee on Education in Cardiovascular Technology (JRC-CT); Radiation therapy by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
-Speech Language Pathology Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA); Regional Math and Science Center by the Michigan Department of Education.
-Police Academy by the Michigan Commission on Law Enforcement Standards (MCOLES).
-Counseling services in the University Counseling Center by the International Association of Counseling Services (IACS); Predoctoral internship program in the University Counseling Center by the American Psychological Association Committee on Accreditation (APA).
+Grand Valley is accredited by The Higher Learning Commission; Member - North Central Association, 230 South LaSalle Street, Suite 7-500, Chicago, IL 60604-1411; telephone (800) 621-7440; Web: www.ncahlc.org/.
+Other accreditations and approvals include: Member - National Association of Schools of Music (NASM); Associate member of the National Association of Schools of Art and Design (NASAD); Seidman College of Business by The Association to Advance Collegiate Schools of Business (AACSB International); Accounting and taxation programs by The Association to Advance Collegiate Schools of Business (AACSB International); Medical laboratory science program by the National Agency for Clinical Laboratory Sciences (NACLS); Chemistry Department by the Committee on Professional Training of the American Chemical Society (ACS); College of Education by the National Council for Accreditation of Teacher Education (NCATE); Bachelor of Science in engineering program by the Accreditation Board for Engineering and Technology (ABET); Bachelor of Science and Bachelor of Arts programs in computer science and in information systems by the Computing Accreditation Commission (CAC) of ABET; Nursing baccalaureate, master's, and doctoral programs by the Commission on Collegiate Nursing Education (CCNE); Occupational therapy program by the Accreditation Council for Occupational Therapy Education (ACOTE); Physical therapy doctorate program by the Commission on Accreditation for Physical Therapy Education (CAPTE); The athletic training program in the Department of Movement Science by the Commission on Accreditation of Athletic Training Education (CAATE); Physician assistant studies program by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA); Master of Public Administration program in the School of Public and Nonprofit Administration by the National Association of Schools of Public Affairs and Administration (NASPAA); Baccalaureate and masters programs in the School of Social Work by the Council on Social Work Education (CSWE); American Bar Association for the Legal Studies Program; Michigan SBDC (MiSBDC) by the Association of Small Business Development Centers (ASBDC); Diagnostic Medical Sonography-general by the Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS); Diagnostic Medical Sonography-echo and vascular by the Joint Review Committee on Education in Cardiovascular Technology (JRC-CT); Radiation therapy by the Joint Review Committee on Education in Radiologic Technology (JRCERT); Speech Language Pathology Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA); Regional Math and Science Center by the Michigan Department of Education; Police Academy by the Michigan Commission on Law Enforcement Standards (MCOLES); Counseling services in the University Counseling Center by the International Association of Counseling Services (IACS); Predoctoral internship program in the University Counseling Center by the American Psychological Association Committee on Accreditation (APA).

 Visit www.gvsu.edu/quickfacts for facts about Grand Valley State University.